DvidWils/sqlalchemy-challenge/README.md

 /api/v1.0/<start>	Min, Avg, Max temperature from the start date to the most recent date /api/v1.0/<start>/<end>	Min, Avg, Max temperature for a custom start–end date range

-For the start and end dates, replace <start> and <end> with dates formatted as follows YYYY-MM-DD for example Valid dates range from 2010-01-01 to 2017-08-23
+For the start and end dates, replace <start> and <end> with dates formatted as follows YYYY-MM-DD.
+Valid dates range from 2010-01-01 to 2017-08-23

 Example of API routes with dates